 Sustainability (Rating: Iffy)

-This may sound like a great thing at first glance, and it's not terrible, but it's not quite as sustainable as it might sound.
+This may sound like a great thing, and it’s not terrible, but it’s not entirely as sustainable as it might sound.

 While it’s commendable for them to be making changes toward sustainable packaging, what we truly are looking for